 The school implements a personalized learning experience for English learners, low income, Foster Youth, and Special Education students that is strategically integrated with their unique academic and socio-emotional needs.
-Student have an individualized learning plan and their learning gaps are identified and addressed throughout the implementation of their learning plan.
+Students have an individualized learning plan and their learning gaps are identified and addressed throughout the implementation of their learning plan.
 We have been successful in graduating students who were behind in their academics.

-English Language learners, foster youth, homeless and low-income students will receive additional tutoring through a robust Virtual Tutoring program.
+English Language learners, foster youth, homeless and low income students will have access to additional academic support from the Virtual Tutoring Program.
 They will also have increased connectivity to the internet and have digital devices that provide them access to their teachers during distance learning.

-Foster youth and low-income students who are experience low attendance and engagement will receive additional outreach through dedicated personnel like student retention services, tutors, counselors, and teachers.
-There is bilingual outreach for students who are behind in completing their schoolwork.
+Foster youth and low income students who experience low attendance and engagement will receive additional outreach through dedicated personnel like student retention services, tutors, counselors and teachers.
+There is bilingual outreach for students who are behind in completing their school work.
 There are multiple socio-emotional and trauma services from the school and local community service that we partner with to support the wide range of needs and challenges our students are facing.

 Students have unique needs that most educators are not trained to address in a distance learning setting.
 There is additional professional development for teachers to support them during distance learning.
 Google Classroom is being used for online learning.
+With the addition of other professional development learning platforms, teachers will have access to specific training platforms that are available when they need access to training.
 Supporting our teachers, tutors and paraprofessionals with specialized professional development is crucial to our students' success.